sf-wdi-19-20/modules/w7_d1_0_intro_trees/README.md

 ### Stretch Challenges

-1. How could you print out all the numbers in a binary search tree in order from least to greatest?  *Hint*: This problem is probably easiest using recursion.  @INTERVIEW
+1. How could you print out all the numbers in a binary search tree in order from least to greatest?  *Hint*: This problem is probably easiest using recursion.

 1. Design an algorithm to find a path from one node in a binary tree to another.